“They don’t teach you this type of stuff in school, but we will tonight.”

 8. Sizing Capacity to Meet Opportunity

-We often increase capacity to meet the opportunities we get.
+We often increase the capacity to meet the opportunities we get.
 However, Baker advises against this.
 There should always be a gap between opportunity and capacity where opportunity is higher than capacity.
-When this is the case, you have the power to say no. As more opportunities rise, so will your confidence.
+When this is the case, you have the power to say no. As more opportunities arise, so will your confidence.

 9. Caring About the Work Based On Your Standards versus Caring Based On How Much the Client Cares